terraccianoa/aws-serverless-contact-routing/README.md

 ## Overview

 This project demonstrates a simple event-driven serverless architecture on AWS.
+The purpose of this repository is architectural and educational rather than production-oriented.

 The application exposes an API for collecting user contacts and routes requests through AWS messaging services before persisting data into DynamoDB.

-The purpose of this repository is architectural and educational rather than production-oriented.
+The ingress Lambda determines the country based on the phone prefix and publishes a message to SNS using message attributes.
+SNS subscription filter policies route messages to the appropriate queue.

 The system: